scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

       - the CA certificate validity period covers the AS certificate validity period.
 5. If the verification of the certificate chain was successful, the relying party can now verify the control-plane messages, with the root certificates from the certificate chain.

-If any cryptographic material is missing in the process, the relying party queries the originator of the message for the missing material.
+If any cryptographic material is missing in the process, the relying party must query the originator of the message for the missing material.
 If it cannot be resolved, the verification process fails.

 **Important:** An implication of the above procedure is that path segments should be verifiable at time of use.
 It is not enough to rely on path segments being verified on insert, since TRC updates that change the root key can invalidate a certificate chain.